We are located on the 3rd floor of Jen Library in room 304.

-The Archives and Special Collections Department of the Savannah College of Art and Design maintains non-circulating collections of unique and significant original works in relevant areas of study housed in the Jen Library on the third floor.
+The Archives and Special Collections Department at SCAD maintains non-circulating collections of unique and significant original works in relevant areas of study housed in the Jen Library.
 Special Collections supports a wide range of research and teaching in the fine and applied arts.
 While the items acquired may vary greatly in format and topical interest, all materials in the collection are considered to have notable value to SCAD programs.
-The purpose of Special Collections is to preserve these materials within a secure environment where their availability to the SCAD community and to the general public can be ensured for current and future generations.
+The purpose of the Archives and Special Collections Department is to preserve these materials within a secure environment where their availability to the SCAD community and to the general public can be ensured for current and future generations.

 Are firsthand accounts of an event or occurrence, documented by the creator, author or witnesses.
 Primary sources vary widely in format but are mainly characterized as original materials such as: archives, manuscripts, artifacts, Ephemera, objects, diaries, photographs, newspaper reports, research data, pamphlets, oral histories, and books (memoirs and autobiographies).

 Describe, interpret or analyze information obtained from other sources (often primary sources).

 Compile and summarize secondary resources.
 Examples include Bibliographies and Encyclopedias.

 Evaluating Primary Resources